The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

+We shall demonstrate three conditionals at once: \begin{enumerate} \item[] If claim (1) is denied, whilst (2) and (3) are retained, without embracing BQM (adding hidden variables to the physical state), we end up with a problem of ontological clarity. \\ \item[] If claim (2) is denied, whilst (1) and (3) are retained, without embracing GRW (adding non-linear terms to the dynamics), we end up with a problem of ontological clarity.\\ \item[] If claim (3) is denied, whilst (1) and (2) are retained, we end up with a problem of ontological clarity. \end{enumerate} Since the first two conditionals are embraced by FRQM; the second conditional is embraced by SQM; and the third one by NSQM, we shall conclude that these three theories and interpretations are ontologically unclear.

-The introduction of the projection postulate means that what was initially a deterministic and unitary evolution governed by the Schrödinger equation turns out to be an indeterministic jump that has to be introduced by hand from the outside.
-The lack both of naturalness and an explanation for this collapse mechanism is the reason why many philosophers think of the measurement problem as a conflict (or lack of rules) in establishing the correct interpretation among the two different points of view arising from the aforementioned Neumann’s observer distinction between different observers.
-Furthermore, the epistemological or ontological interpretation of this conflict between two different points of view has been taken as the basis for further reasons why this theory must either objectively describe the state of consciousness of the observer \citep{london}, or must eventually reject an objective description of physical systems.
-According to the latter scenario, SQM would be at odds with our objectivity standards because the nature and behaviour of what is measured is observer-dependent.
-There would not be any kind of explanation of what happens when the observer does not have a human brain capable of rationalizing like a PhD student, or when the observer is not present as a conscious witness at a certain place and time \citep{bellhidro}.
+As regards SQM and FRQM, the introduction of the projection postulate means that what was initially a deterministic and unitary evolution governed by the Schr\"odinger equation turns out to be an indeterministic jump that has to be introduced by hand from the outside.
+The lack both of naturalness and a clear and comprehensive explanation for this collapse mechanism is the reason why many philosophers think of the measurement problem in SQM and FRQM as a lack of objectivity with respect to our theoretical dealings with the quantum phenomena.
+According to this scenario, both theories would be at odds with our objectivity standards because the nature and behaviour of what is measured is observer-dependent.
+There would not be any kind of explanation of what happens when the observer does not have a human brain capable of rationalising like a PhD student, or when the observer is not present as a conscious witness at a certain place and time \citep{bellhidro}.
+In the particular case of FRQM, this problem has been characterised as a conflict (or lack of rules) in establishing the correct interpretation among the two different points of view arising from the aforementioned Neumann’s observer distinction.
+Furthermore, the epistemological or ontological interpretation of this conflict between two different points of view has been taken as the basis for further reasons why this theory must either objectively describe the state of consciousness of the observer \citep{london}.

+What about NSQM?
+Although these interpretations do not introduce the projection postulate and the system in NSQM evolves according to a purely unitary evolution, the aforementioned Neumann’s observer distinction between different observers is also introduced by means of certain external mechanism (such as decoherence) that makes possible the observability of (epistemic) definite and single outcomes.
+This means that, apart from the obscure character of this or other proposed non-collapse mechanisms, NSQM preserve the same problems of SQM and FRQM as regards objectivity.